Avalanche breakdown

-Avalanche breakdown (or avalanche effect) is a phenomenon that can occur in both insulating and semiconducting materials.
+Avalanche breakdown (or the avalanche effect) is a phenomenon that can occur in both insulating and semiconducting materials.
 It is a form of electric current multiplication that can allow very large currents within materials which are otherwise good insulators.
 It is a type of electron avalanche.
 The avalanche process occurs when carriers in the transition region are accelerated by the electric field to energies sufficient to create mobile or free electron-hole pairs via collisions with bound electrons.